 The ICANN Board should direct ICANN Organization to assess grandfathered domain names to determine if information is missing from the RDS (WHOIS) Registrant field.
-If 10% of domain names are found to lack data in the Registrant field, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements within 12 months.
+If 10-15% of domain names are found to lack data in the Registrant field, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements within 12 months.

-EdNote: Any edits made to CM.2 in Section 8.3.1 (f) must be mirrored above and then reapproved by the RT in a plenary call.

 Findings:

 As detailed in Section 8.3.1 (f), in the Accuracy Reporting System (ARS) report categorize the domain name registrations that are obligated to meet only RDS (WHOIS) requirements of the 2009 RAA RDS (WHOIS) requirements, the report refers to these domain names as grandfathered domains.
 These are treated separately from those that must adhere to the 2013 RAA.